 It is notable that the X-S10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

 The X-S10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X-S10 Manual.
+Further information on the features and operation of the M100 and X-S10 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X-S10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M100 or the Fujifilm X-S10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.